jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ## **Disclaimer**

-The data above show only the overall sentiment of tweets containing, or in response to those containing, anti-authority terms.
-They do not tell us anything about the context in which the terms were used.
-Athough the high number of tweets would suggest a more positive disposition to such terms among Anglosphere users, a more targeted study on individual protest events would be needed to confirm this.
+The data above does not take into account the context of these tweets.
+Although the high number (over 1 million) of tweets may suggest a statistically significant relationship between higher anti-authority sentiment and Anglosphere users, a more targeted study on individual protest events would help to confirm this.